-Laura Militello, M.A. , is a co-founder and Senior Scientist at Applied Decision Science.
+Laura Militello, M.A. , is a co-founder and CEO at Applied Decision Science.
 Laura is a leading authority on cognitive task analysis (CTA) methods – the tools and techniques for uncovering human cognition.
 She has extensive experience conducting CTA across a broad range of domains including critical care nursing, military air campaign planning, weapons directing, as well as, consumer decision making.
 Ms. Militello contributed to the development of a set of applied cognitive task analysis methods (ACTA) for use by practitioners and she has conducted more than 20 cognitive task analysis workshops for human factors professionals and students.
 Her recently published book -- Perspectives on Cognitive Task Analysis: Historical Origins and Modern Communities of Practice, is the standard for instruction on methods and approaches for studying decision making behavior in complex settings.
 Her applied research includes user interface design for medical informatics and medical devices, as well as military systems.
 She has studied cross agency collaboration in crisis management and contributed to the design of visualizations to support collaboration between engineering and policy-level decision makers for the US Air Force.
 Laura received her M.A. in Experimental Psychology and Human Factors from the University of Dayton in 1995.

 As a Principal Investigator, Ms. Militello provides technical guidance and direction in all phases of research.
 In addition to her technical skills in conducting interviews and analyzing qualitative data, she has experience with project management and team leadership.
 She has successfully managed a broad range of research projects for government, health care and other commercial sponsors, and has worked with multidisciplinary teams including both researchers and practitioners.